MrAdityaSaritaSingh/LinkMap/README.md

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
 You are free to use, modify, and distribute this software, but please provide attribution by keeping the footer link.

+## Future Scope

+This project is actively being developed.
+Here are some of the features and improvements planned for the future:

+-   **Link Grouping**: The ability to group links under collapsible accordion sections, perfect for users with many links.
+-   **Dynamic Backgrounds**: Support for animated gradients and video backgrounds.
+-   **Link Thumbnails**: The option to add a small image or icon next to each link.
+-   **QR Code Generation**: A simple button to generate and display a QR code for easy sharing.

 ---